naufik/COMP30022-WFIO-app/README.md

 # Don't Lose Your Way

 This was a submission for the capstone project ([COMP30022 IT Project](https://handbook.unimelb.edu.au/2018/subjects/comp30022)) in university of Melbourne.
-This project is sadly no longer functional due to API keys.
+This project is sadly no longer functional due to expired and revoked API keys.

 ## Project Summary